uncletammy/doc-templater/README.md

 ### Usage

-The `createTemplate()` function accepts two arguments- an array of build instruction objects and a callback function that runs when the build is complete.

 ```javascript
 // Pull markdown files from the specified git repo, then compile
 // them into HTML markup using the `marked` module.